code-and-effect/effective_bootstrap/README.md

 A full list of icons can be found here: [All effective_bootstrap icons](https://github.com/code-and-effect/effective_bootstrap/tree/master/app/assets/images/icons)

-To overwrite an icon, or add your own, just drop a `.svg` file into your application's `app/assets/images/icons/` directory.
+To overwrite or add an icon, just drop the `.svg` file into your application's `app/assets/images/icons/` directory.

 There are also a few helpers for commonly used icons, they all take the form of `x_icon_to(new_thing_path)`: